AD- This is a sponsored post. All thoughts and opinions are my own

 This might not work for everyone, but I find it gives me the flexibility I need from day to day, while also adding a bit of structure to my day.

-I work in a “regular” job until 1pm and then I work from home after that, so I like to organise my day accordingly.
+I work in a “regular” job until 1pm and then I work from home after that, so I like to organise my time accordingly.

 8. Get up from your desk